sjschmidt/FlareSpecPhot/README.md

 For now, the only piece online is the construction of quiescent SEDs.
 I use a combination of the SDSS optical spectroscopic templates, spectra pulled from the [Spex PRISM](http://pono.ucsd.edu/~adam/browndwarfs/spexprism/) and [IRTF Spex](http://irtfweb.ifa.hawaii.edu/~spex/IRTF_Spectral_Library/) spectroscopic libraries, and thermal emission to estimate the SED from 3000A to 12000A, a range which covers photometric bands from *U* and *u* to *z*, *y*, and *J*.
 Please note that the flux from 3000A-5000A may only be accurate within an order of magnitude - this is typically small compared to the flare flux, so it does not impede flare flux estimation.

+The SEDs can be found in [qSED/txt/](https://github.com/sjschmidt/FlareSpecPhot/tree/master/qSED/txt/).
 Please note that to use these SEDs in any published work, you should cite all the works used to put them together - collected in the .bib file.